Armeniș, Romania·August 8 - 12 2023

 Next

-We are based in the Southern Carpathians near the Bison Hillock rewilding area, where over 100 bison roam free across one of Europe's most bio-diverse natural landscapes.
-Experience the wilderness for yourself and activate your everyday nature awareness, thus contributing to this rewilding project by engaging the local community and supporting local green services.
+We are based in the Southern Carpathians near the Bison Hillock rewilding area, where now over 145 bison roam freely, in one of Europe's most bio-diverse natural landscapes.
+Experience wilderness for yourself and activate your everyday nature awareness, thus contributing to this rewilding project by engaging the local community and supporting local green services.

 We will sleep around a comforting campfire along the trail with only a bivouak and a sleeping bag.
 We will replace the heavy canvas from the tents with the seemingly endless starscape above and feel the strong group bond and trust that is nurtured along the trail.